Assignment 3: String Formatting

 • strcmp is the simplest of the bunch and makes a great starting point for practice with string handling.
 The strcmp function is critical to all your future testing as you will later depend on it to confirm the result of other string operations.
 What are some test cases you can use now to ensure strcmp will be robust and reliable when you need it?

 • We provide the implementation of memcpy, the generic function that copies a sequence of bytes from source location to destination.
 The interface is written in terms of void* which allows the function to accept any type of pointer and copy any type of pointee data.
-Because it is not valid to deference a void* or use in pointer arithmetic, it uses a typed pointer char* to access the data as an array of raw bytes.
+Because it is not valid to dereference a void* or use in pointer arithmetic, it internally uses a typed pointer char* to access the data as an array of raw bytes.
 Review our given code and confirm you understand how it works.
 You're now ready to write memset, the generic function that writes a repeated byte in a region of memory.

 • Working through strtonum will reinforce your understanding of the difference between the ASCII character '5' and the integer value 5 and what is needed to convert from string form to integer value.
 You will later implement that same conversion in the opposite direction.

 • The second argument to strtonum is of type char **.
 This double pointer may give you a double take!
-In this case, the argument is serving as an output parameter whose value is being modified "by reference".
+The argument is serving as an output parameter whose value is being modified "by reference".
 C does not have a language equivalent to the C++ reference parameter, but we can use pointers to create a manual version.
 The code below demonstrates using an int * parameter as a mechanism to modify an int variable.
 The char ** parameter of strtonum is similarly being used to modify a variable of type char *.

 void no_change(int val) {